I have worked hard to stay fit and understand the complex relationship between aging, nutrition, and exercise.

 7. Cheese Slice and Turkey Slice Deli Roll-Up

-This is one of my all-time favorites, and I often have one or two before bed.
+This is one of my all-time favorite protein-bar replacements, mainly because this snack actually has a ton of protein in it.
+I often have one or two before bed.
 The protein and the fat keep me from waking up with hunger pangs, which can be a problem when you're trying to cut calories and don't eat enough during the day.

 I still indulge in a glass of wine or chocolate - treats are mandatory.
-Without deviating from the day-to-day healthy diet once in a while, it wouldn't be sustainable for me, and that's what I wanted: an approach to eating to last my entire life.— Alanis Morissette
+Without deviating from the day-to-day healthy diet once in a while, it wouldn't be sustainable for me, and that's what I wanted: an approach to eating to last my entire life.

 8. One-Half Natural Peanut Butter Sandwich on Whole Wheat

 Ah, the good old peanut butter sandwich.
 If the bread is a good, no-high-fructose whole-grain variety, and if you only eat half, this little powerhouse will fill you up, provide a good shot of protein, and it won't make you fat.

 By the way, I never eat a whole sandwich of any variety.
 I always make a half, and I always find that it's all I really want.
 Use a good amount of peanut butter, a whole tablespoon (not a little smear), and if you're worried it won't fill you up, chase it with a little glass of 2% milk (about 50 calories and a little more protein).
 Not only will you feel like you're 12 again, but you'll also provide your body with whole wheat, fiber, good fats, and protein.

 One slice whole wheat bread – 100 calories, 4 grams protein